A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 However, averages only describe the big picture.
 Each enrollee’s subsidy amount will change based on their own specific circumstances, including potential income changes and how the benchmark premium is changing for them in particular.

-For 2024, average full-price (before subsidies) premiums increased by about 6% in the individual/family markets nationwide.3 From 2022 to 2023, average benchmark premiums in states that use HealthCare.gov increased by about 4%, and they increased by another 4% for 2024.4 Across all states, including states that run their own Marketplaces, the average benchmark premium is 4.5% higher for 2024 than it was for 2023.
+This is similar to 2024, when overall average full-price (before subsidies) premiums increased by about 6% in the individual/family markets nationwide,6 but average benchmark premiums in HealthCare.gov states only increased by 4%.7 Across all states, including states that run their own Marketplaces, the average benchmark premium was 4.5% higher for 2024 than it was for 2023.

-That increase in the average benchmark premiums resulted in an overall increase in premium subsidy amounts for 2024, because subsidies change to keep pace with the benchmark premium (subsidy amounts are calculated based on keeping the after-subsidy premium for the benchmark plan at a specified percentage of the enrollee’s household income, so if the benchmark premium grows, the subsidy has to grow to keep the after-subsidy premium at the allowable percentage of income).
+An increase in benchmark premiums will result in an overall increase in premium subsidy amounts, because subsidies change to keep pace with the benchmark premium (subsidy amounts are calculated based on keeping the after-subsidy premium for the benchmark plan at a specified percentage of the enrollee’s household income, so if the benchmark premium grows, the subsidy has to grow to keep the after-subsidy premium at the allowable percentage of income).

-Overall, the average subsidy amount was $526/month in 20235 and $536/month in 2024.1 But the specific details vary significantly from one area to another, and subsidy amounts also depend on the income of each enrollee relative to the prior year’s federal poverty level.
+If we look at 2023 to 2024, when the average benchmark premium increased by 4.5%, average subsidies grew by about $10/month.
+The average subsidy amount was $526/month in 20238 and $536/month in 2024.9 But the specific details vary significantly from one area to another, and subsidy amounts also depend on the income of each enrollee relative to the prior year’s federal poverty level.

 Are premium subsidies available for any health plan?

-Subsidies also don’t apply to pediatric dental/vision plans that are sold as a stand-alone plan – as opposed to being embedded in the medical plan – unless the available medical plans do not include embedded pediatric dental/vision.
+Subsidies can’t be used to pay for pediatric dental/vision plans that are sold in the Marketplace as a stand-alone plan – as opposed to being embedded in the medical plan – unless the available medical plans do not include embedded pediatric dental/vision.

 Are there other types of ACA subsidies?